The CoBA Connection

 The Anatomy of the Challenge

-Students were challenged to construct a structure out of nothing but paper and tape with one critical mission.
-It had to hold a metal washer as high as possible while remaining robust enough to survive a winding obstacle course.
-This activity served as a powerful metaphor for the accounting profession.
-Just as a single weak joint could cause a paper structure to buckle under the weight of a washer, a single overlooked detail can jeopardize a financial audit.
-For the winning teams, the secret was not just in the construction, but in the communication.
+The Accounting Challenge is a carefully engineered two-part experience designed to bridge the gap between high school classrooms and the dynamic world of collegiate business.
+The morning tested technical precision through a rigorous individual accounting exam, focused on the fundamentals of accounting principles and financial reasoning.
+In the afternoon, the competition shifted gears, trading calculators for creativity.
+Student teams were challenged to construct a structure using only paper and tape, with one critical mission: hold a metal washer as high as possible while surviving a winding obstacle course.
+The activity served as a powerful metaphor for the accounting profession.
+Just as one weak joint can cause a paper structure to collapse, a single overlooked detail can jeopardize an audit or financial statement.
+For the winning teams, the secret was not about engineering alone, it was about communication.

-"There wasn’t just one person in charge," noted Lorren Niederhofer from Centralia High School, the team that took home the top honors.
+"There wasn’t just one person in charge," noted Lorren Niederhofer of Centralia High School, which took top honors in Accounting 2 team building competition.
 "It was the collaboration of a bunch of different ideas and listening to each other."
-It was a vivid reminder that in business, the strongest structures are not built of paper or steel but they are built of teamwork and trust.
+It was a vivid reminder that in business, the strongest structures are not built from paper or steel, but they are built on teamwork and trust.

-While the high schoolers were the stars, the event’s heartbeat was an army of CoBA student volunteers and staff, the challenge was a "massive team effort" that began months in advance.
-Lexi Lingle, a Teaching Assistant and volunteer, spent countless extra hours ensuring the back-end systems were ready and exam sheets were printed.
+While the high schoolers were the stars of the day, the event’s heartbeat was its student volunteers.
+More than 40 CoBA students, alongside faculty and staff, worked behind the scenes to make the challenge possible.
+The months-long, team driven effort culminated in a single, seamless day.
+Lexi Lingle, a teaching assistant and volunteer, spent countless hours preparing exams and logistics.
 “We probably had 40 or 50 students volunteer today,” Lexi said.
-“From preparing the exam to providing the helping hands needed to feed hundreds of students, we would not be able to do this without the support of faculty and student volunteers.”
+“From preparing the exam to providing the helping hands needed to feed hundreds of participants, we would not be able to do this without the support of faculty and student volunteers.”

-Benna Williams, Assistant Director of the School of Accountancy, emphasized the accessibility of the program: “Because of the support from the Illinois CPA Society, the SIU School of Accountancy, and the Accounting Circle, the event remains free for every participant.
-This ensures that the path to a business degree is open to everyone, regardless of their background.”
+Benna Williams, Assistant Director of the School of Accountancy, emphasized another defining feature of the event: accessibility.
+“Because of the support from the Illinois CPA Society, the SIU School of Accountancy, and the Accounting Circle, the Accounting Challenge remains free for every participant,” Williams said.
+“That ensures the path to a business degree is open to everyone, regardless of their background.”

 The Saluki Blueprint

-As the 28th year comes to a close, the Accounting Challenge stands as a pillar of SIU’s commitment to experiential learning.
-It is not just about balancing books, it’s also about balancing technical mastery with human connection.
-The hundreds of students who walked through the doors of the Student Center did not just leave with awards and scholarships but they left with the realization that accounting is about leadership, innovation, and a community that has their back.
+Now in its 28th year, the Accounting Challenge stands as a cornerstone of CoBA’s commitment to experiential learning, access, and community engagement.
+It is not just about balancing books.
+It is about balancing technical mastery with human connection, collaboration, leadership, and confidence.
+The hundreds of students who walked through the doors of the Student Center did not just leave with awards and scholarships.
+They left with a clearer picture of what is possible and the understanding that at SIU, they are supported every step of the way.

 Upcoming Events